To Cloud or Not to Cloud?

 Before I go further, I just want to level-set a few things.
 Firstly, “cloud” is a service-oriented architecture.
 Depending on the amount of abstraction you want within the application stack, we have Infrastructure as a Service (Iaas), Platform as a Service (PaaS), and Software as a Service (SaaS).
 As we move towards SaaS from IaaS, we sacrifice control to gain flexibility and scale.

 More often than not, “cloud” is used in reference to the public cloud, a collection of services available to the public to consume, at will, via the internet.
-Private cloud, on the other hand, refers to everything from the data centre, the racks, the servers, and networking, through the various operating systems, to applications.
+Private cloud, on the other hand, refers to everything from the data center, the racks, the servers, and networking, through the various operating systems, to applications.
 The intent is to provide a service or services to a single company or organisation.
 It can be argued whether this private cloud infrastructure requires the ability to be controlled via a programmable interface to facilitate self-service and automation.

 To decide where a piece of software or software stack runs, we need to look at the different aspects that can come into play between public and private cloud.
 One of the first things to do is consider the total cost of ownership for each deployment.
 While the public cloud gives you the ability to quickly deploy and rapidly scale with known operational pricing, you still need to monitor and assess whether you’re gaining the right amount of agility to performance.
 With on-premises hardware and software, you can have greater control over costs because you can calculate your requirements then add in the environmental, management, support, backup, disaster recovery, and decommission costs before spending a penny.
-The downside to this is that you have to “guesstimate”’ how much your application’s usage will increase over its lifespan.
+The downside to this is that you have to “guesstimate” how much your application’s usage will increase over its lifespan.
 What will happen if your company takes on 1,000 new employees or acquires another business unit that needs to be integrated?
-If you go too big, you have overspent and underutilised, which nobody wants to do.
+If you go too big, you have overspent and underutilized, which nobody wants to do.

 Yet a benefit from running it on-premises or in a private cloud is that you have far greater control over the versioning within your stack as well as maintenance windows that work with your company’s fiscal calendar.
 In the public cloud or off-premises, you probably have very little control over these factors and may have to add layers of complexity to deal with things like maintenance windows.